FarmBot-Docs/farmbot-software/v15/farmbot-os/intro/configurator.md

 # Step 5: Check to see if FarmBot is online

 * Use your phone, tablet, or laptop to connect to your home WiFi network.
 * Navigate to [my.farm.bot](https://my.farm.bot) and watch the status ticker to see when FarmBot comes online and begins sending messages.
-This should happen within 2 minutes of completing configuration.
+This should happen **within 5 minutes** of completing configuration.
 * Once FarmBot is initialized, try pressing one of the manual movement arrow buttons.
 You should see FarmBot responding to your commands and sending back messages.

 {%